raganwald-deprecated/Roweis/README.md

 2. You're familiar with MVC and have used it in at least one other context, e.g. Ruby on Rails.
 3. Your client application is backed by a server that speaks JSON.

-**how**
+**how sammy\_js does it**

-To write a Roweis [single plage application][spa], you'll need jQuery, Sammy, Roweis, and one of Sammy's template plug ins ([Haml][haml] recommended).
+To write a Roweis [single page application][spa], you'll need jQuery, Sammy, Roweis, and one of Sammy's template plug ins ([Haml][haml] recommended).
 Ini its simplest form, your single page will expose one page element that Roweis and Sammy will manipulate, something like this:

 !!!5